Recent Advances in End-to-End Automatic Speech Recognition: Conclusions and Future Directions

 Although E2E modeling has already become the dominating ASR technology, there are still lots of challenges to be addressed before E2E models fully replace traditional hybrid models in both academic and industry.
 First, in hybrid modeling, paired speech-text data is used to build an acoustic model while a very large amount of text only data is used to build LM.
 In contrast, general E2E models are only built with paired speech-text data.
 How to leverage the text only data to improve the accuracy of E2E models instead of simply doing LM fusion is a future direction to explore.
-There are some cycle-consistency works using unpaired speech-text data to improve ASR accuracy \cite{baskar2019semi, tjandra2017listening}.
-Because the amount of text only data is much larger than that of the paired speech-text data, the cost is formidable to generate TTS audio from such large scale text only data for industry application although it is doable for small scale and TTS audio sometimes also degrades the recognition accuracy on real speech \cite{li2019semi}.
+In \cite{renduchintala2018multi}, a multi-modal data augmentation method was proposed by having two separate encoders: one for acoustic input and the other for text input, sharing the same attention and decoder modules.
+There are some cycle-consistency works using unpaired speech-text data to improve ASR accuracy \cite{tjandra2017listening, baskar2019semi}.
+Because the amount of text only data is much larger than that of the paired speech-text data, the cost is formidable to generate TTS audio from such large scale text only data for industry application although it is doable for small scale.
+TTS audio sometimes also degrades the recognition accuracy on real speech \cite{li2019semi}.
 Therefore, although using TTS audio for domain adaptation is a good practice, it may not be a good way to build an industry-scale E2E model by synthesizing TTS audio from the text data used for LM training.
 In \cite{sainath2020attention, mavandadi2021deliberation}, a joint acoustic and text decoder was proposed to leverage the text data by synthesizing TTS audio from the text to improve the decoder in AED.
 This was simplified in \cite{wang2021multitask} by using multitask training with text only data.
 In \cite{bai2019learn, futami2020distilling}, an LM trained on large scale text is used as a teacher model to generate soft labels as the regularization of the AED model training.
 One promising way is the factorized neural transducer work \cite{chen2021factorized} in Figure \ref{fig:fnt} which has a standalone block working as a neural LM.
 Therefore, that LM-function block can be trained with large-scale text data efficiently.

 Another challenge is how to integrate knowledge into a single E2E model.
 For example, it is very easy for an E2E model with display format output to generate ``5:45'' when a user says ``five forty five''.
 However, it is very hard for an E2E model to output ``5:45'' when a user says ``a quarter to six'' because standard E2E models do not have the knowledge unless the training has seen such examples.